Nirallan/nixify/README.md

 # 🧊 Dotfiles — Designed For NixOS & MacOS (WIP)

 Welcome to my Nix setup!
-This repository contains my personal configuration files managed with flakes, focused on a minimal but powerful work and gaming environment, themed with Catppuccin Mocha.
+This repository contains my personal configuration files managed with flakes, focused on a minimal but powerful work and gaming environment, themed with Rose Pine Moon.

 ---
 ## 🚀 About